alexgo-io/alex-v1-docs/developers/smart-contracts/README.md

 #### sip-010-trait

-This is a customized version of the Stacks' Standard Trait Definition for Fungible Tokens and is used by all three Trading Pool contracts.
+This is a customized version of the Stacks' Standard Trait Definition for Fungible Tokens and is used by contracts in the ALEX platform.
 The changes in this version include support for 8-digit fixed notation and additional helper functions for `transfer`, `get-balance`, and `get-total-supply`.
 Mint and burn functions are also included along with their respective helpers.

 [ALEX sip-010 customized implementation](https://github.com/alexgo-io/alex-dao-2/blob/main/contracts/traits/trait-sip-010.clar) |
 [Full sip-010 standard](https://github.com/stacksgov/sips/blob/main/sips/sip-010/sip-010-fungible-token-standard.md)